fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-viva-experiences.md

 This article outlines the technical details of the integration of Viva Engage experiences in Teams chats and instructs IT admins on how they can manage this feature.

+## Technical details for Viva Engage experiences in Teams

-## Prerequisites to enabling Viva Engage experiences in Teams
+### Prerequisites for Viva Engage experiences in Teams

-Before rolling out Vive Engage experiences to your users' Teams chats, ensure the following items:
+Before rolling out Viva Engage experiences to your users' Teams chats, ensure the following items:

 - Your tenant isn't blocking [Viva Engage's IPs and URLs](/microsoft-365/enterprise/urls-and-ip-address-ranges).
 - Sign-ins for the Office 365 Viva Engage service are enabled in Microsoft Entra ID.